prem-muthedath/timer/README.md

 See Kent Beck's book "Implementation Patterns" (Appendix A) for the timer source code.

 After reading Beck's excellent book, I decided to put my learnings into practice.
-Beck's code (see the book) is really good, but I personally felt, for clarity, two areas needed refactoring:
+Beck's code (see the book) is really good, but I personally felt, for clarity, few areas needed refactoring:

-1. Violation of the Rate of Change principle (see Beck's book);
+1. Code (mainly related to reflection) not in the right objects;
-2. One class -- MethodTimer -- had more than one responsibility.
+2. One class -- MethodTimer class in Beck's code -- had more than one responsibility;
+3. Rate of Change principle violation (see Beck's book);
+4. Better object names (I felt so).

-In this refactoring, I have addressed these concerns through small objects, each doing just 1 thing.
+As I refactored, these concerns led me to a different design with a new set of small objects, each doing just 1 thing.
+After much struggle, I picked up the object names from Beck's own description of his timer framework in his book!

 I have re-used the tests in Beck's book.